 - Hypocrite: Played With.
 Protests the killing of evil scientists because they could provide useful information alive only to immediately kill their leader in retaliation for Eros.
 This being said, Miller correctly points out that keeping him alive to spout his beliefs would have probably been an even worse idea.

 - Hard Boiled Detective: Dresses the part, complete with trilby, and drinks like one.
+It's implied he's deliberately styling himself like one.

 - Jerk with a Heart of Gold: He's abrasive and corrupt, but he occasionally shows a gentler side and there are limits as to how much illegal activity he'll ignore.
 He genuinely tries to reform himself during his search for Julie, although considering how that turned out it's an open question whether any of it will stick.